Creating Components

 button in the right-side panel.

-This will execute your schema definition function and update System Initiative with the new schema.
+This will execute your Schema definition function and update System Initiative with the new Schema.

-Check your new component
+Check your new Component

-Click the Graph
+Click the Grid

-icon to switch to the modeling screen.
+icon to switch to the Grid.

 Name your Hello World

-component First Component
+Component First Component

 .